lucamorando95/Goal_4.0/README.md

 **General description of the Aircraft behaviour during a flight:**
 1) Complete autonomous an flight:
-The first and the last waypoints of each inspected PV array must be upload to the software expressed in latitude and longitude.
+The first and the last waypoints of each inspected PV array must be uploaded to the software expressed in latitude and longitude.

 * The drone takes off in a complete autonomous way.
 It reaches the desired altitude before starting the navigation to the first waypoint.
 * The drone initializes the EKF and then it starts the navigation along the PV array.